|GUIDED CHAOS/GC COMBATIVES|

-2- In order to be promoted to Black Belt, you are required to have completed 5 one-hour private lessons consisting of 3 with Grandmaster Perkins and 2 with any of the Guided Chaos master level students (Tim Carron, Tom Barnett, Al Ridenhour, Michael Watson and Matt
+2- In order to be promoted to Black Belt, you are required to have completed 5 one-hour private lessons consisting of 3 with Grandmaster Perkins and 2 with any of the Guided Chaos master level students (Tom Barnett, Al Ridenhour, Michael Watson and Matt

 Kovsky).
 Note that this does not guarantee promotion within Guided Chaos (John Perkins makes the final determination) but it is a prerequisite.